ulrich-merkel/client-side-cache/README.md

     	});

 #### Offline application cache initializing:  ####
 The offline application cache differs from the usage of the other four html5 storage adapters.
-Due to it's different javascript api and idea of how to store data locally, you are just able to listen to the events this kind of storage fires.
+Due to it's different javaScript api and idea of how to store data locally, you are just able to listen to the events this kind of storage fires.
 You can use this adapter to control the current state of the application cache.
 This could be used to display a loading bar or listen for updates.

         app.cache.load('applicationCache', function () {